Low-depth Hamiltonian Simulation by Adaptive Product Formula: Adaptive product formula

+Note that, the same as the single-step strategy, to minimize $\Delta$, the coefficients $\vec \lambda$ here can be determined by solving the linear equation as $ \sum_{j'} A_{jj'} \lambda_{j'}=C_j$.
+In \autoref{SM:measure-AC}, we show how the entries of $A$ and $C$ can be evaluated by quantum circuits.

-One difference between the refined protocol and the single-step version is that, when old parameters are allowed to change, the $\Delta_2$ of the circuit may still be lower than the cutoff $\dcut$ and adding new operators becomes not necessary.
-Therefore, in the new protocol, we only add new operators when $\Delta_2>\dcut$, which largely reduces the quantum gates required for certain simulation accuracy.
+One difference between the jointly-optimized strategy and the single-step strategy is that, when old parameters are allowed to change, $\Delta$ of the circuit may be lower than the cutoff $\dcut$ just by using the old circuit itself.
+In this case, adding new operators becomes unnecessary.
+Therefore, in the jointly-optimized strategy, we only add new operators when $\Delta>\dcut$, which could largely reduce the quantum gates required for certain simulation accuracy.
+In the main text, we proposed to add new operators until $\Delta\leq \dcut/2$ to avoid constructing the circuit too frequently.

-Comparing to the first-order Trotter method, where $O_j$ and $\beta_j$ are set to be fixed as the corresponding Pauli word $P_j$ and weight $a_j$ in the Hamiltonian, our method provides a circuit-growth rational that optimizes the quantum circuits with much fewer gate counts.
-Recently, there are various works propose to use variational methods to simulate the quantum dynamics, which use quantum circuits with a size much smaller than the circuit of the conventional Trotterization algorithm.
-One major challenge in variational quantum simulation is to design appropriate circuit ansatz to represent the manifold of the target state, and therefore in general it is difficult to ensure the simulation accuracy.
-Contrary to a pre-determined and fixed circuit ansatz in variational quantum simulation, we optimise the circuits under time evolution by tracking the accuracy of the circuit at each time, which enables an adaptive circuit construction with guarantees on the simulation errors in the time evolution.

-Our adaptive strategy requires measuring an additional expectation value of the operator $H^2$, which can be regarded as the cost for adaptive method.
-Our method could be inefficient in the simulation of arbitrary many-body dynamics.
-Nonetheless, our method can be practical in the quantum systems with short range correlations, such as Ising model or Heisenberg models.
-Moreover, recent works have been proposed to efficient measuring Hamiltonians, such as classical shadows, and Pauli group approaches, etc, which can be directly used in our method.
-Moreover, the measurements and the optimizations at each iteration are fully parallelable and hence the method could be further speed-up with more quantum devices.